Citizen's Sheriff Academy

 Due to the nature of the academy and activities presented, all applicants are subject to criminal history background checks, as well as driver history checks conducted by the Sheriff's Office as a condition for acceptance into the program.

 Class size will be limited so please respond promptly.
-If you have any questions, please email Sergeant Chris Robertson or call 205-670-6321.
+If you have any questions, please call Deputy John Baggett at 205-670-6321 or send an email at email@example.com.

 Thank you for your interest in our Citizens Sheriff's Academy.